- Home

 | Best For | Budget-conscious nomads | Long-term nomads wanting comprehensive health coverage |

-Now let us break down each feature category in detail so you understand exactly where your money goes.
+Let’s break down each category so you know exactly where your money goes.

 Pricing: Different Tiers, Different Value

-The pricing comparison between SafetyWing and Genki is not as simple as “which costs less per month.”
+The pricing comparison between SafetyWing and Genki isn’t as simple as “which costs less per month.”
 These products offer fundamentally different levels of coverage, so you need to compare what you actually get for the money.

 SafetyWing Nomad Insurance has a single, flat pricing structure based on age: